zuplo/docs/docs/articles/local-development-debugging.md

 ## Limitations

-- Currently the debugger doesn't automatically re-attach to the local gateway after you have made changes.
-Click on the green triangle to re-attach the debugger in VS Code.
 - We only support stepping through your own module code.
 System code provided by Zuplo are minified and stripped of source maps, so you won't be able to step through them.